benfrick/docs-portfolio/src/doc/commerce/product/api_product_feeds.md

 ---

-If you've read [Using NDe APIs](/doc/getting-started/using_nike_apis.html) and [Get Started With Product Feeds](/doc/commerce/product/biz_product_feeds.html), this guide provides the additional details necessary to integrate with Product Feeds.
+If you've read [Using NDe APIs](/doc/getting-started/using_nike_apis.html) and [Product Feeds Overview](/doc/portal/overview-product-feeds.html), this guide provides the additional details necessary to integrate with Product Feeds.

 ## <a name="api-at-a-glance"></a>API at a Glance